qmuuoryan/quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI] by Ryan Muuo(https://github.com/angular/angular-cli) version 7.1.4.
+# installation requirements
+* internet access
+* install angular cli
+* have a working computer

+# known bugs
+* there are no bugs at the moment but incase of any comtact me at ryanmuuo91@gmail.com

 ## Development server